Personal Projects

 When a collision is detected with an object, the closest vertex on the ball to the point of collision is found, the vertex is moved to the center of the object we collided with, and the ball’s mesh is recalculated with the moved vertex.
 After this, we destroy the object’s colliders and parent it to the ball.

-Words will also collide with the sides of the screen, which has edge colliders that move and scale automatically as the player pans and zooms the camera.
+Magnets will also collide with the sides of the screen, which has edge colliders that move and scale automatically as the player pans and zooms the camera.